SahilAggarwal2004/filesmerger/README.md

 - **Choose output format**: JPEG, PNG, etc.
 - **Set image quality** and **background color**

+### PDF Merger

+The **PDF Merger** tool enables you to merge multiple PDF files into a single document.
+You can select specific page ranges for each file, reorder them as needed, and choose between a simple or advanced merging mode for greater control over the final output.

+- **Merge multiple PDFs** into one document
+- **Choose pages to include** using range selectors (e.g., `1-3, 5`)
+- **Simple and advanced modes** for flexible merging workflows
+- **Drag and drop to reorder PDFs** in advanced mode

 ### More Tools Coming Soon!

 FilesMerger is continuously evolving, and more file merging capabilities are being added to make it the go-to tool for effortlessly combining different types of files.